banner

 When I first started undertaking tape restoration, I went through three dbx I decoders before I found one that “sounded” right.

-Another caveat is that the high frequency response of cassettes especially might have drifted over time.
+Another caveat is that the level and/or high frequency response of cassettes especially might have drifted over time.
 I find that although I’m using Nakamichi Dragons that appear to be calibrated (i.e., I get the same result on several) there are many tapes, including those I made on what I thought was a calibrated Nakamichi 550 in the 1970s that do not sound right with Dolby B on playback.

 The trick that I have used is to put one hand on the Dragon’s output knob and the other hand on my Blue Sky Monitor knob and adjust the two until the Dolby sounds right.
 You need to rack through the position just like tape azimuth of focusing a camera lens on a ground glass in order to find the centre of the “sweet spot”.
 The goal is to keep the overall level constant, while adjusting the level to the NR decoder.